 Enlisting into the New Zealand Field Artillery in August 1914, Wilson was wounded in the thigh while serving in the Dardanelles.
 Remaining with the Artillery for several years, Staff Sergeant Wilson Transferred into the NZAOC in October 1918.
 Promoted to Warrant Officer Class 1 with the appointment of Acting Sub-Conductor on the 3rd of March 1919.
 Wilson was demobilised from the NZEF in May 1920.
 For his actions before joining the NZAOC Wilson was awarded the Military Medal.

-The Dress Regulations of 1923 further clarified their use in that “The shoulder titles of the unit or corps, in brass letters will be worn by Officers, Warrant Officers, Non-Commissioned Officers and men on the shoulder straps of jackets (service and blue) and great coats.
-The will not be worn on mess-jackets”.
-The approved Ordnance shoulder-titles were:
+The Dress Regulations of 1923 further clarified their use “The shoulder titles of the unit or corps, in brass letters will be worn by Officers, Warrant Officers, Non-Commissioned Officers and men on the shoulder straps of jackets (service and blue) and great coats.
+They will not be worn on mess jackets”.
+The approved Ordnance shoulder titles were,

 New Zealand Army Ordnance Department – NZAOD